BenediktMehl/DailyNews/memory-bank/activeContext.md

 - Planned the integration of the Hacker News RSS feed.

 ## Next Steps
+- Implement functionality to summarize the fetched content into a concise news topic.
 - Integrate the news fetching with the Telegram message sending function.
-- Implement the `NewsContentFetcher` class to retrieve plaintext content from URLs.
 - Test the `NewsContentFetcher` class to ensure it retrieves content correctly.